 Seconds before the failure, an assistant engineer had looked through a window into the Corliss engine room and noticed the flywheel turning at an excessive speed.
 Sparks were flying from the 42-inch-wide main belt around the wheel.
 The assistant was cutting power to the Corliss when it failed.

-In the mill, the instability of the power supply was growing worse.
+In the moments before the Amoskeag mill disaster, the power supply was getting more and more unstable.
 Carding machines to the south of the power plant were stopping from inadequate power.
 At the same time, looms operating on the northern side of the Corliss were operating too fast.
 The looms shut down as they reached dangerous velocity.
 The shutoff mechanism on one loom failed, and it sped along at a frantic pace that no one ever recreated – either before or after the failure.

 The impact of the disaster could be felt throughout the mills.
 First came what sounded like an enormous explosion as the flywheel on the Corliss flew apart.
 That was followed by several seconds of cacophony as timbers fell, parts of the mill buildings collapsed and steam jetted out of the failed engine.